zoometh/thomashuet/profiles/oxford/arcadia-annual-report-22.md

 5- Database and IT development: achievements, issues, and next steps.

 - EAMENA database
-    - EAMENA/Arches v5.2 (current database version)
+    - EAMENA/Arches v5.2 (current EAMENA database Arches version)
         - Creation of Arches v5.2 instances for Jordan (Department of Antiquities), Lebanon (Directorate General of Antiquities), Palestine (Ministry of Tourism and Antiquities) national cultural heritages
-        - Development of the R package ***eamenaR***: https://github.com/eamena-oxford/eamenaR
+        - Development of the R package 'eamenaR' alongside with tutorial, workflows and scripted computer routines
-        - Maintenance of the GitHub repository ***eamena-arches-dev*** to reflect EAMENA database developments both for datasets, data structure, and data documentation (metadata)
+        - Maintenance of the GitHub repository 'eamena-arches-dev' to reflect EAMENA database developments both in term of data and computer scripts structure and documentation (metadata)
-        - Translation from English to Arab (en → ar, in support to Crystal El Safadi and Mohamed Kenawi) and English to French (en → fr) for Arches v.7
         - Test of the 'ring fencing', restricting access to resources based on a different level of permission (pre-alpha phase: specification, algorithm, packaging)
+        - Current database business (AWS archives management, highlighting the EAMENA's data licence, Bulk uploads, creating new grid squares, etc.)
-    - EAMENA/Arches v7 (future database version, scheduled for February 2023)
+    - EAMENA/Arches v7 (upcoming EAMENA database Arches version, scheduled for February 2023)
         - Preparing the migration of EAMENA from Arches v5.2 to Arches v7
+        - Translation from English to Arab (en → ar, in support to Crystal El Safadi and Mohamed Kenawi) and English to French (en → fr) for Arches v.7
+        - Preparing a new Resource Model for IIIF
+        - Authoring the EAMENA cultural periods and sub-periods (~ 240 entries) for PeriodO
 - Linked components/developments
+    - Restoring the YHMP Arches v3 database
     - Preparing the migration of the APAAME archive from Flickr to an Oxford-based server

 6- Fieldwork reporting